-The objective of this lesson is to discuss two major poems i.e. In Memory of W.B.
+The objective of this lesson is to acquaint learner with two major poems that is, In Memory of W.B.
 Yeats and The Shield of Actilles by W. H. Auden.

 12.2 The Shield of Achilles

 She looked over his shoulder